Contact

 Higher through manual intervention

-The choice of shop system determines not only the range of functions, but also the long-term costs.
-A comparison reveals that the entry-level price is often just the tip of the iceberg.
-The decisive factor is the ongoing expenses for hosting, maintenance, support, and expansions , which can add up over several years.
+Your platform choice also defines long-term costs.
+The entry price is often just the tip of the iceberg—ongoing spending for hosting, maintenance, support, and extensions can add up significantly over time.

 Cost factor